DataTalksClub/data-engineering-zoomcamp/week_7_project/README.md

     * 2 points: Problem is well described and it's clear what the problem the project solves
 * Cloud
     * 0 points: Cloud is not used, things run only locally
-    * 2 points: The project is developed on the cloud
+    * 2 points: The project is developed in the cloud
-    * 4 points: The project is developed on the clound and IaC tools are used
+    * 4 points: The project is developed in the cloud and IaC tools are used
 * Data ingestion (choose either batch or stream)
     * Batch / Workflow orchestration
         * 0 points: No workflow orchestration